-The Department provide a clear timeline for the rollout of the National Digital ID system.
+The legislation's explanatory memorandum should provide a clear timeline for the rollout of the National Digital ID system.

 If you would like to discuss anything contained in this submission, please do not hesitate to get in contact.

 Yours sincerely,